rdmorganiser/rdmo-docs/docs/installation/index.md

 # Installation

 For demonstration, development or testing purposes, RDMO can be installed on Linux, Windows and macOS.
-If you, however, to set up a production enviroment, serving RDMO over a Network or the Internet, we strongly suggest that you use a recent Linux distribution, namely CentOS7, Debian 8 or 9, or Ubuntu 16.04.3 LTS (Xenial Xerus).
+If you, however, to set up a production enviroment, serving RDMO over a Network or the Internet, we suggest that you use a recent Linux distribution, namely CentOS, Debian, or Ubuntu LTS.

-The code is mainly written in Python and should work with a Python higher than 3.4.
-RDMO works also on Python 2.7.
-Please note that for a CentOS7/Apache setup, only Python 2.7 is possible.
+The code is mainly written in Python and should work with a Python higher than 3.5.

 An installation of RDMO contains of three parts: